zzzyyyxxxmmm/basics/microservice/gcp/README.md

 For each of the Cloud Functions–enabled events that can occur, you can define a trigger.
 A trigger is a way of responding to an event.
 Triggers have an associated function.
 The function is passed arguments with data about the event.
 The function executes in response to the event.

+# 11 Planning Storage in the Cloud

+### persistent disk
+disk: standard & SSD persistent disk

+#### object storage
+store large volumes of data, files are stored in the system as atomic units, you can't read part of them

+nearline and coldline is used to storefiles which are access less than once per month and year

+version can be used to retrive history datas,

+regional and multi-reginol can be configured when it create, 不能中途修改

+### relational database cloud SQL, Cloud Spanner, Big Query
+big query: create data set before, it is designed for data warehousing and analytics,

+### noSQL Datastore, Cloud firestore(for mobile), BigTable
+Bigtable columms多, Bigtable is designed for petabyte-scale databases.
+Both operational databases, like storing IoT data, and analytic processing, like data science applications, can effectively use Bigtable.
+This database is designed to provide consistent, low-millisecond latency.
+Bigtable runs in clusters and scales horizontally.

 # 12 Deploying storage in google cloud platform

 ### mysql